fwmechanic/k_edit/README.md

  * **M**: No installation: copy and run, delete when done.
 Run from removable storage.
  * **M**: Easily accessible history of recent files visited, strings searched for and replaced, stored in files in user's homedir.
  * **M**: Edit undo/redo limited only by available memory (effectively infinite).
  * **M**: Default automatic backup of previous versions of all files edited.
-Every time a dirty file is saved to disk, the previous incarnation of the file (being overwritten) is moved to `.kbackup\filename.yyyymmdd_hhmmss` where `.kbackup` is a directory created by K in the directory containing `filename`, and `yyyymmdd_hhmmss` is the mtime of the instance `filename` of being saved.
+Every time a dirty file is saved to disk, the previous incarnation of the file (being overwritten) is moved to `.kbackup\filename.yyyymmdd_hhmmss` where `.kbackup` is a directory created by K in the directory containing `filename`, and `yyyymmdd_hhmmss` is the mtime of the instance `filename` being saved.
 This feature was a lifesaver in the "dark decades" preceding the availability of free, multi-platform DVCS (git, Mercurial), and is much less important when DVCS is used; **use DVCS**!
+ * **K**: Powerful file/source-code navigation
+     * K is comprehends [Exuberant Ctags](http://ctags.sourceforge.net/) tagfile format, enabling a hyperlinking experience navigating amongst tagged items in your programming project.
+     * K can perform multi-file-greps/-replaces targeting sets of files enumerated in any editor buffer.
+     * K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering editor-functions such as grep, strip, etc.  it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware editor-functions reference this buffer.
+And since this is based on current filesystem content, it's more likely to be complete and correct than a "project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).
  * **K**: highlighting
      * ["word-under-cursor"](docs/wuc.md)
      * comments
      * literal strings/characters
      * conditional regions: C/C++ preprocessor, GNU make
- * **K**: Powerful file/source-code navigation
-     * K is comprehends [Exuberant Ctags](http://ctags.sourceforge.net/) tagfile format, enabling a hyperlinking experience navigating amongst tagged items in your programming project.
-     * K can perform multi-file-greps/-replaces targeting sets of files enumerated in any editor buffer.
-     * K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering editor-functions such as grep, strip, etc.  it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware editor-functions reference this buffer.
-And since this is based on current filesystem content, it's more likely to be complete and correct than a "project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).

 # Licensing

 K itself is released under the [GPLv3 license](http://opensource.org/licenses/GPL-3.0).
 See file COPYING.

-The K source code distro contains, and K uses, the following source code from external sources:
+The K source code distro contains, and K incorporates, by building and static linking, the following open source libraries:

  * [Lua 5.1](http://www.lua.org/versions.html#5.1) from 2005, licensed under the [MIT License](http://opensource.org/licenses/mit-license.html)
  * [James S. Plank's Red-Black Tree C library](http://web.eecs.utk.edu/~plank/plank/rbtree/rbtree.html) from 2000 (substantially modified), licensed under [LGPL](http://opensource.org/licenses/LGPL-2.1)